nexusformat/definitions/manual/source/datarules.rst

 ==========  ==========  ==========================================  ==============
-``IDF_``    attributes 	reserved for use by ISIS Muon Facility 	    https://www.isis.stfc.ac.uk ``NDAttr``  attributes 	reserved for use by EPICS area detector     https://github.com/areaDetector ``NX``      NXDL class 	For the class names used with NeXus groups 	https://www.nexusformat.org ``NX_``     attributes 	reserved for use by NeXus 	                https://www.nexusformat.org ``PDBX_``   attributes 	reserved for the US protein data bank 	    https://www.rcsb.org ``SAS_``    attributes 	reserved for use by canSAS 	                http://www.cansas.org
+``IDF_``    attributes 	reserved for use by ISIS Muon Facility 	    https://www.isis.stfc.ac.uk ``NDAttr``  attributes 	reserved for use by EPICS area detector     https://github.com/areaDetector ``NX``      NXDL class 	for the class names used with NeXus groups 	https://www.nexusformat.org ``NX_``     attributes 	reserved for use by NeXus 	                https://www.nexusformat.org ``PDBX_``   attributes 	reserved for the US protein data bank 	    https://www.rcsb.org ``SAS_``    attributes 	reserved for use by canSAS 	                http://www.cansas.org